paradisec-archive/PARADISEC_workflows/10_quality_control.md

   <img width="500" src="images/MediaInfo-06.jpg">
 </p>

 You will then be able to make your choices for the attributes you wish to export.
 You may need to experiment with this.
 I have selected the following 29 attributes to include in my report.
 You'll notice the three categories of metadata: General, Video, Audio.
-These correlate to the sections of metadata found in the MediaInfo reports as seen in the comparison image above.
+These correlate to the sections of metadata found in the MediaInfo reports (see comparison image above).

 <p align="center">
   <img width="300" src="images/MediaInfo-02.jpg">